 Your plant roots may be under attack from fungi.
 You can see this by digging up the plants to check.
 If there are numerous white spots webbing around the root ball, it is a sign that your plants may be suffering from fungal infection.

 This may be why the root is weak.
-With weak roots, water & nutrients may not be pumped up, leading to a soft caudex.
+With weak roots, water & nutrients may not be pumped up.
+The plants then may have to suck up the 'back-up' nutrients & water stored in the caudex for surviving.
+This could lead to a soften caudex.

 6. Too many little string roots